Kwasus33/GenAI_bot/README.md

 # in Dockerfile if want to have last 10 logs of chat session
 ```

-## Running tests locally (need to have PATHONPATH variable exported)
+## Running tests locally (need to have PYTHONPATH variable exported)
 ```bash
 cd GenAI_bot
 pytest tests/*